Professional program financial support

 - 3 credits: $700

 Funds are posted to a student’s account as a cash award.
 If the student does not owe any payment on their student account (for tuition, parking fees, health fees, etc.), the student will receive the funds as a payment to via direct deposit or check, depending on how the account was set up.

 Washington, D.C. is a student- and intern-friendly town, and students are able to find their own housing with relative ease.
 The Cronkite News Washington, D.C. bureau director will provide a housing guide to all registered students to help them find their own place.
 In Los Angeles, students may find their own housing, or they may coordinate with University Housing.
-ASU leases a limited number of fully furnished apartments in downtown Los Angeles (Broadway Palace,1026 S. Broadway, just across from the ASU California Center).
-Most units are shared spaces; rates are equivalent to the cost of living at the Fusion on First property in downtown Phoenix.
+ASU leases a limited number of fully furnished, four-person apartments in downtown Los Angeles (Broadway Palace,1026 S. Broadway, just across from the ASU California Center).
+Living quarters are shared spaces; rates are equivalent to the cost of living at the Fusion on First property in downtown Phoenix.
 Parking is available onsite.
 For questions, email ASU’s housing coordinator Michaela Marsh, Michaela.Marsh@asu.edu.

 Travel to Los Angeles or Washington, D.C.